 A really IMPORTANT thing to keep in mind is that you could not change this later so be mindful about it (unless you want to go through a delete it all and recreate your catalog again!!!).

-Create a product list for your Facebook Shop.
+Create a product feed for your Facebook Shop.

 After this step, there are 2 ways to start selling your products on Facebook

 - Manually create a product list by adding each product detail on Facebook itself, this way require a lot of effort and time if you have a big store of many products